pkpkpk/fress/readme.md

 + __Fress will automatically test if each written object is an instance of a registered type->write-handler pair.__ So write-error will also work for `js/TypeError`, `js/SyntaxError` etc

-+ types that can share a writehandler but are not prototypically related can be made to share a write handler by passing them as seq in the handler entry key ie `(create-writer out :handlers {[typeA typeB] writer})`
++ types that can share a writehandler but are not prototypically related can be made to share a write handler by passing them as seq in the handler entry key ie `(create-writer out :handlers {[typeA typeB] write-A-or-B})`

 So now let's try reading our custom type: